Vitzeno/GravitationalFieldSimulation/README.md

 ### Instancing

-To reduce the number of draw calls objects which share the same geometry but with different scale, position or rotation are batched together and sent to the GPU in a single instance.
+To reduce the number of draw calls required, objects which share the same geometry but with different scale, position or rotation are batched together and sent to the GPU in a single instance.
 This is very useful for objects like the trails which need to render a large number of the same geometry but in different positions.

 ### LOD Management